When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The home screen of TunnelBear leaves a positive first impression.
 The biggest portion consists of a large-sized map.
 You'll see comedic illustrations all over, along with a list of countries that allow you to connect to their servers.

-On the upper left side, there's a prominent ON/OFF toggle that's set to the ‘Fastest’ server by default.
-This means that TunnelBear can connect you to the nearest server, which should provide the best possible speeds.
+On the upper left side, there's an ON/OFF toggle that's set to the ‘Fastest’ server by default.
+This means that TunnelBear can connect you to the nearest server, which should provide the best possible speed.

 To change your location, you have two easy choices: either click on the yellow tunnels or manually search for servers near the connect button.
 Once you've connected, you'll see your current location.
 If you want to switch, simply click on the drop-down menu and pick another server.
 It's as straightforward as that!